GENETIC TESTING AND ASSISTED BREEDING

 The test is performed on a small blood sample.
 Not all the tests are applied, just those to which your breed of dog is susceptible to.
 As well as these tests, tests for breed can also be performed to find out what your multi-breed dog actually is.
 DNA testing in dogs is well underway but is slowly gaining speed in cats as well so please talk to us if you need this for your cat.

-We are then able to perform an ultrasound, normally done 3 weeks post AI, to confirm pregnancy.
-This is quick - normally takes about 10 mins, within the consultation room and gives you piece of mind to know that the mating was successful.
+We are then able to perform an ultrasound, normally done 3 weeks post AI (from the last AI consult), to confirm pregnancy.
+This is quick - normally takes about 10 mins, it is done within the consultation room and gives you piece of mind to know that the mating/ AI was successful.

-If required, we can also perform a ceasarian, for piece of mind for you and to ensure the safe arrival of the puppies.
+If required, we can also perform an elective ceasarian, for piece of mind for you and to ensure the safe arrival of the puppies.

 During the first 6 weeks of their life we can provide you with all the information you need in regards to what to feed mum, how to introduce solids to the babies and when to provide worm treatments.